EtteGit/EnragedRabbitProject/usermods/Happy_Hare_Driver/README.md

 <li>Ability to specify empty or disabled tools (gates).
 <li>Formal support for the filament bypass block with associated new commands and state if using it.
 <li>Ability to reduce gear current (currently TMC2209 only) during “collision” homing procedure to prevent grinding, etc.
+<li>Convenience filament preload function and check gate feature to ensure filaments are all ready before print
 </ul>

 ## Other features: